symbol/symbol-docs/source/getting-started/ready-for-symbol-launch.rst

      :class: with-shadow
      :target: /_images/mnemonic-to-pubkey-wallet-6.png

 8. This is the **accounts screen**.
 You only imported one account from your mnemonic, so there is only one entry in the list.
 Verify on the right that the **address** shown matches your paper wallet and note that below there is a **Public Key**.
-This is what we were looking for.
+This is the first key we were looking for.
 Click the **copy** button to the right of the key (do not try to select and copy the key's text directly as it is too long and it is truncated):

    .. image:: /resources/images/screenshots/mnemonic-to-pubkey-wallet-7.png
      :align: center